 - Upper endoscopy - This thin tube with a light and camera at the end of it gives the physician an inside look at the throat, esophagus, stomach and part of the small intestine.
 The tool is used to diagnose and treat ailments of the digestive tract.
 Most endoscopy procedures are done in the outpatient surgical suites located in Pavilion M and are performed by our Board-Certified physicians.

 - Colonoscopy - Colonoscopy is one of the most effective cancer screening tools available.
-During a screening colonoscopy, physicians inspect the large intestince for any signs of polyps (pre-cancerous lesions) that can be removed while the screening takes place to prevent cancer from ever developing.
-Colonscopy is also used to diagnose and treat other problems of the large intestine.
+During a screening colonoscopy, physicians inspect the large intestine for any signs of polyps (pre-cancerous lesions) that can be removed while the screening takes place to prevent cancer from ever developing.
+Colonoscopy is also used to diagnose and treat other problems of the large intestine.

 Diagnostic and Therapeutic Procedures